Early Years Foundation Stage (Reception) 2023 - 2024

 PE

-Reception and Year 1 children will have PE in the School Hall, and therefore they will need to wear their indoor PE kit to school.
+Children will have PE once a week.
 They will wear their PE kit all day and not need to bring their uniform with them.

 In warm weather, children can wear black/navy shorts and a plain white t-shirt.
-In cooler weather, children can wear grey/navy/black leggings/jogging or tracksuit bottoms, a warm top (preferably their school jumper) plus a waterproof coat (no football shirts or multi-coloured kits).
+In cooler weather, children can wear grey/navy/black leggings/jogging or tracksuit bottoms, a warm top (school jumper or cardigan) plus a waterproof coat (no football shirts or multi-coloured kits).

 Forest School